Mean field theory of spin glasses: Fully connected models

 \subsection{Susceptibilities}

-It is interesting to discuss at this point the behavior of the magnetic susceptibilities, that characterize the phase transitions we investigated up to now.
-We will first discuss the case of the ferromagnet, and then turn to the spin glass.
+It is interesting to discuss at this point the behavior of the magnetic susceptibilities that characterize the phase transitions we have investigated so far.
+We will first review the case of the ferromagnet, and then turn to the spin glass.
 We will discuss explicitly the case of mean field models, but the discussion applies also to finite dimensional models, with minor modifications.